10 Days In Hawaii Itinerary

 Where to Stay?

-As we saw in the case of the Big Island, I recommend splitting your time in Kauai, this time between north and south – though this is not a must if you don’t mind long drives.
-On the tropical north coast, stay in the vacation community of Princeville or in the paradise-setting of Hanalei.
-Down south, where it’s usually sunny, Poipu is a top choice for families and resort-goers, while Hanapepe is more laid-back. >> Here’s a link to a complete list of Kauai accommodations that you can book online.
+Like in the Big Island, I recommend splitting your time in Kauai to reduce driving times and maximize sightseeing.
+This is not a must, but Kauai’s north and south shores are where most of the action lies.
+On the north shore, stay in the vacation community of Princeville or the paradise setting of Hanalei.
+In the south, Poipu is a top choice for families and resort-goers, while Hanapepe is more laid-back.
+You can also “compromise” and base yourself between Lihue and Kapa’a on the central coast.

 More from Hawaii

-I hope you’ve found this 10 days in Hawaii sample itinerary helpful in building your own Hawaiian adventure.
+I hope you’ve found this 10 days in Hawaii itinerary helpful in building your own Hawaiian adventure.
 Want to see more of Hawaii?
 Guides to the best beaches, scenic drives, and plenty more are all waiting for you in the Hawaii Travel Guide collection.
 Aloha!

 Pin These Images To Your Favorite Boards!